 Great service.
 Lots of free perks.
 Coin zone is also free, which is nice.
 I deposited a bunch of gold coins today at the Sawmill branch, and it was much easier than the grocery store.
 Did I mention free?

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Cooper State Bank had $194,000 in non-current loans and owned real-estate with $11.02 million in equity and loan loss allowances on hand to cover it.
 This gives Cooper State Bank a Texas Ratio of 1.76% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Cooper State Bank held steady from 0.01% as of December 31, 2012 to 1.76% as of December 31, 2013, resulting in a negative change of 15,401.69%.
-This indicates that the balance sheet and financial strength for Cooper State Bank has held steady in recent periods.
+The Texas Ratio for Cooper State Bank experienced no significant changes from 0.01% as of December 31, 2012 to 1.76% as of December 31, 2013, resulting in a negative change of 15,401.69%.
+This indicates that the balance sheet and financial strength for Cooper State Bank has had no significant changes in recent periods.

 In the past year, Cooper State Bank has decreased its total deposits by -$1.54 million, resulting in -1.7% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Cooper State Bank has shown is average.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Cooper State Bank has $116.39 million in assets with $11.02 million in equity, resulting in a capitalization level of 9.47%, which is average.